bitmark-inc/docs/bitmark-references/bitmark-sdk/store_seed.md

 Bitmark Android SDK supports storing key from Android **API 23(M)** and above because of the security level.

-Bitmark Android SDK will authenticate user **each time** they use the key (depend on your `KeyAuthenticationSpec`), so protects user against attackers.
+Bitmark Android SDK would authenticate user **each time** they use the key (depend on your `KeyAuthenticationSpec`), so protects user against attackers.
 We use Android Key Store system with a lot of security algorithm for protecting user's key.

 **NOTE**:

-- You **need** to `extends StatefulActivity` in the host activity you pass for storing/getting/deleting the key.
+- You **need** to `extends StatefulActivity` in the host `Activity` you pass for storing/getting/deleting the key.
-- **React Native** is also supported as the *experimental*.
-You **need** to `extends StatefulReactActivity` in the host activity you want to pass for storing/getting/deleting the key.
+- **React Native** is also supported as an *experimental* feature.
+You **need** to `extends StatefulReactActivity` in the host `Activity` you want to pass for storing/getting/deleting the key.
 - We use Android Key store for securely storing the `Account` so that if the key is used to encrypt `Account` is invalidated by some reasons like add/remove the fingerprint or even the key is no longer available, some official `Exception` will be thrown.
 For more detail, please visit [here](https://developer.android.com/training/articles/keystore).

 ## iOS